Buñol Travel & Holiday Guide

 Places to Visit

-Points of interest are its 13th-century castle, the quaint Old Town surrounding it, with its cobbled, meandering streets, and El Salvador Church, which houses the town’s Archaeological Museum.
+Points of interest are its 13th-century castle, the quaint Old Town surrounding it, with its cobbled, meandering streets, The San Pedro Church, which also houses the town’s Archaeological Museum.

 There is a range of ecclesiastical buildings and notably, there is archaeological evidence which suggests there has been civilisation in Buñol going back 50,000 years.